 Sustainable forestry is about stewardship and care—care for trees, naturally, but also for smaller plants, soil, wildlife and water.
 It’s a practice that creates a mutually supportive relationship between nature and people, through which we help sustain and renew the resources we depend on.

 Sustainability has been the backbone of the U.S. paper industry for decades, and we couldn’t do what we do without it.
-Which is why the industry works with private landowners to develop and maintain purpose-grown healthy forests.
+Which is why the industry works with all kinds landowners to develop and maintain healthy forests.

 Today, U.S. forests grow nearly twice the tree volume that’s harvested every year.
 About one-third of the U.S. is forested, totaling nearly 766 million acres.

 Sustainable forestry requires long-term planning, with an eye toward building a forest of trees at different stages of growth—some measured in months, some in decades.
 Working forests, those that are managed to support businesses like producing paper, typically have areas of trees that are young, middle-aged and mature.